adwantgoutam/orthogonal-low-rank-editing/README.md

 ## Overview

-This repository contains the implementation for the paper **"Subspace Collisions in Knowledge Editing: Orthogonal Low-Rank Updates for Scalable, Stable Model Edits"**, submitted to IEEE Access.
+This repository contains the implementation for the paper **"Subspace Collisions in Knowledge Editing: Orthogonal Low-Rank Updates for Scalable, Stable Model Edits"**

 This research addresses the instability of existing low-rank knowledge editing methods (like ROME and MEMIT) when scaled to hundreds or thousands of edits.
 We identify "subspace collisions"—overlapping update directions in the model's representation space—as a primary cause of this instability.